Which one would we choose?

 Both cases do the job.
 But the 9900 Prestige is sleeker and a more practical option for a regular traveller.

-As I have already stated, both of these models are considered ‘smart’.
+As I have already stated, all of these models are considered ‘smart’.
 They have Bluetooth built-in.
 They are able to do more than your average electric toothbrush.

 The intention behind the technology in both instances is the same.
 To inform and educate users into taking better care of their teeth and oral health.
 The implementation is slightly different.